jwunderl/pxt-arcade/docs/courses/csintro1/logic/intro.md

 Now that we have the basic functionality of our game, let’s make it so that the player loses points when they press the wrong button.

-1. Start wit the code 1c above
+1. Start with the code 1c above
 2. Add else ``||logic:else||`` statements in the button press events that run code when the player enters the wrong button
 3. Decrease the players ``||info:score||`` by 1 when they press the wrong button by using the ``||info:change score by||`` block

 ### ~hint

-To decrease a value, you change its value by a negative amount
+To decrease a value, change its value by a negative amount

 ### ~